CoindLabs/CoindPay/README.md

 Non-custodial.
 ![CoindPay Payments_05](https://cdn.coindpay.xyz/stream/static/home/content/edge_icons_01.png)

-> Exchange X Markets 2.0
+> Wallet/Exchange & Markets 2.0

-Built-in Li.Fi based cross-chain service to convert and trade your crypto assets in one stop.

-Best price execution for any swap/bridge.
+Maximize your liquidity with asset portfolios from SVM to All VM, integrated with Exchange and Markets.

 Connecting TradFi to PayFi Bank.